Manage Your Own Money

 http://www.youtube.com/watch?v=DU-cuCFBWl8

-Everything important to know about money is included in my book Manage Your Own Money, which is on sale for $47.22.
-The regular price is $74.95 Autographed copies are available through me for $45.
+Everything important to know about money is included in my book Manage Your Own Money, which sells for $74.95 Autographed copies are available through me for $45.
 I will pay for priority shipping within the US only.

 Here is the history of Predictor Buys and Sells..